 The Inflation Reduction Act was signed into law by President Biden on August 16, 2022.
 The law aims to address inflation through a number of measures including investment in domestic energy production and clean energy infrastructure for decarbonizing the economy.

-The law includes a Methane Emissions Reduction Program that applies fees to methane releases for certain oil and gas facilities that emit beyond 25,000 metric tons of carbon dioxide equivalent (CO2e) and incentivizes investments in reducing methane leaks from oil and gas infrastructure.
-These requirements do not apply to distribution systems.
-However, the cost of natural gas could increase as upstream emission fees may apply to upstream oil and gas segments starting in 2023 and additional emission reductions projects are would be implemented within the oil and gas value chain in future.
+The law includes a Methane Emissions Reduction Program3 that applies fees to methane releases for certain oil and gas facilities that emit beyond 25,000 metric tons of carbon dioxide equivalent (CO2e) and incentivizes investments in reducing methane leaks from oil and gas infrastructure.
+These requirements do not apply to distribution systems in general, and Cascade does not have facilities within the other regulated sector categories in the Program that emit above the 25,000 CO2e metric ton emissions threshold requiring fees.
+However, the cost of natural gas could increase as fees and other emission reduction costs may be passed through to distribution utilities from emissions subject to this Program from upstream oil and gas segments in the natural gas value chain.